 Q: Can a foam roller relieve sciatica pain?

 A: Foam rollers have shown some promise in being able to relieve the pain associated with sciatica.
 Sciatica (12) is a condition that affects the sciatic nerve in the back.
-It has a number of potential causes including bone spurs and herniated discs.
-Regardless of the cause it is typified by pain that shoots down through the buttocks and leg.
+It has several potential causes, including bone spurs and herniated discs.
+Regardless of the cause, it is typified by pain that shoots down through the buttocks and leg.
 (Usually only one leg.)
 A foam roller can release much of the tension that accumulates in the muscles around the inflamed sciatic nerve.
-This can greatly reduce discomfort from the condition.
+That can greatly reduce discomfort from the condition.
 Keep in mind though that this by itself does not represent a cure for sciatica.
 Simply a way to make the condition more bearable.

 Q: What about vibrating foam rollers?

 A: The jury is still out on whether or not vibrating foam rollers actually provide any additional physical benefit that would justify their cost.
 The primary benefit of these types of rollers seems to be that they save you some work.
-Instead of having to forcefully work a particular body part into the roller to obtain relief you just place the roller under that body part and the vibrations do the work for you.
+Instead of having to forcefully work a particular body part into the roller to obtain relief, you just place the roller under that body part and the vibrations do the work for you.
 There are lots of people who like that idea.
-So much so that to them it’s a matter of vibrating roller or no roller.
-In that case it’s probably worth the financial stretch.
+So much so that to them, it’s a matter of vibrating roller or no roller.

 Q: Can a foam roller help with any type of injury?

-A: While a foam roller is great for helping you recover from muscle strains and the like there are some instances where it won’t help.
+A: While a foam roller is great for helping you recover from muscle strains and the like, there are some instances where it won’t help.
 In fact, using it might make things worse.
 If you have torn a ligament (13) for example you should seek immediate medical care and not try and treat it using a foam roller.
-Perhaps at some late stage of your recovery from such an injury a foam roller may come into play.
-But not up front.
-Also, if you have swollen knees or ankles it’s unlikely a foam roller will do anything but make the associated pain worse.
+Perhaps at some late stage of your recovery from such an injury, a foam roller may come into play.
+But not upfront.
+Also, if you have swollen knees or ankles, it’s unlikely a foam roller will do anything but make the associated pain worse.
 Ice the swelling and try to determine its cause before using a foam roller on it.
-Remember, the foam roller is designed to return bodily tissue to a relaxed state.
+Remember, the foam roller is supposed to return bodily tissue to a relaxed state.
 Not repair tissue that’s been torn or cut.